-- Marina Hatsopoulos, Director DearKate, discussed the A to Z of a startup.
+- Marina Hatsopoulos, director of DearKate, discussed startups "from A to Z."

-- Day 1 Panel moderated by Christina Chase, MIT Entrepreneur in Residence, Martin Trust Center discussed Why Startups Fail.
-Panelists: Max Krohn, Co-Founder, OkCupid; Rob May, CEO and Copfounder, Bakupify; David Gifford, EECS professor of computer science and engineering; Saman Amarasinghe, EECS professor of computer science and engineering.
+- The Day 1 panel moderated by Christina Chase, MIT Entrepreneur in Residence at the Martin Trust Center, discussed why startups fail.
+Panelists included Max Krohn, co-founder, OkCupid; Rob May, CEO and co-founder, Backupify; David Gifford, EECS professor of computer science and engineering; and Saman Amarasinghe, EECS professor of computer science and engineering.

-- Rodney Brooks Founder, Chairman and CTO of Rethink Robotics (formerly Heartland Robotics), talked about customer buy-in.
+- Rodney Brooks, founder, chairman, and CTO of Rethink Robotics (formerly Heartland Robotics), talked about obtaining customer buy-in.

-- Jamie Goldstein, '89, General Partner with North Bridge Partners engaged members of the class on some of the fine points of equity distribution.
-Goldstein said: "Start6 is a fabulous way for to any student interested in innovation to learn about entrepreneurship.
-This is a great new resource on campus and will result in many students finding their way to building the next generation of important MIT companies."
+- Jamie Goldstein, '89, general partner with North Bridge Partners, engaged members of the Start6 class on some of the fine points of equity distribution.
+"Start6 is a fabulous way for to any student interested in innovation to learn about entrepreneurship.
+This is a great new resource on campus and will result in many students finding their way to building the next generation of important MIT companies," Goldstein said.

-- Jeremy Wertheimer, VP, Google (formerly CEO, ITA Software), led a discussion about building what people want.
+- Jeremy Wertheimer, vice president of Google (formerly CEO of ITA Software), led a discussion about building what people want.

-- Susie Riley, Founder, Aquto (top left), led a panel including Jinane Abounadi (top, center), Global Head, Regional Products, Travelport; Scott Weller (top right), Co-Founder, CTO, Session M; and Matthew Bellows (lower row), Founder and CEO, Yesware.
+- Susie Riley, founder , Aquto (top left), led a panel including Jinane Abounadi (top, center), global head for regional products at Travelport; Scott Weller (top right), co-founder and CTO of Session M; and Matthew Bellows (lower row), founder and CEO of Yesware.

-- MIT's Associate Dean for Innovation, Fiona Murray talked about making innovation and entrepreneurship an integral part of MIT's educational program.
+- MIT Associate Dean for Innovation Fiona Murray talked about making innovation and entrepreneurship an integral part of MIT's educational program.

-- Raymie Stata (left) CEO, Altiscale discussed go-to-market strategies and his father Ray Stata (right) '57, Co-founder, Analog Devices, Inc., discussed management and team building.
+- Raymie Stata (left), CEO of Altiscale discussed go-to-market strategies.
+His father Ray Stata (right) '57, co-founder of Analog Devices, Inc., discussed management and team-building.

 - Peter Levine, venture capitalist with Andreessen Horowitz (A16Z) spoke about how character affects an organization.
 Reflecting on his participation in several Start6 sessions, Levine commented: "Engaging with MIT students who are budding entrepreneurs couldn't be more energizing.
 The Start6 students are awesome!
 I have no doubt that there will be some strong startups that ultimately stem from this experience."

-- Panel on Marketing & PR Strategies moderated by Christina Chase (top left) included (clockwise, from top middle) Erica Swallow, founder, Deliverish; Elaine Chen, senior lecturer, MIT Sloan School of Management; Kris Bronner, MIT freshman and Co-Creator, UNREAL Brands; Cory von Wallenstein, CTO, Dyn; and marketing specialist Giuseppe Frustaci.
+- A panel on marketing and public relations strategies moderated by Christina Chase (top left) included (clockwise, from top middle) Erica Swallow, founder of Deliverish; Elaine Chen, senior lecturer, MIT Sloan School of Management; Kris Bronner, MIT freshman and co-creator of UNREAL Brands; Cory von Wallenstein, CTO of Dyn; and marketing specialist Giuseppe Frustaci.

-- Allison Yost, Managing Director of MIT's 100K Challenge led a discussion about navigating the 100K Challenge with Matt Verminski, VP of Hardware, Kiva Systems and Andrea Colaco, PhD candidate at the MIT Media Lab and research affiliate in the MIT Research Lab of Electronics, Founder of 3dim, winner of 100K competition 2013.
+- Allison Yost, managing director of MIT's 100K Challenge, led a discussion about navigating the 100K Challenge.
+Joining her were Matt Verminski, vice president of hardware at Kiva Systems, and Andrea Colaco, a PhD candidate at the MIT Media Lab and research affiliate in the MIT Research Lab of Electronics (RLE), founder of 3dim, and winner of the 2013 100K competition.

-- Ash Ashutosh, Founder and CEO, Actifio, spoke about equity division, considered one of the most difficult elements of starting a company.
-Here he talked with interested students following his talk.
+- Ash Ashutosh, founder and CEO of Actifio, spoke about equity division, considered one of the most difficult elements of starting a company.
+Here, he chats with interested students following his talk.

-- Start6 panel on Company Formation, Culture and Hiring, moderated by Michael Skok, General Partner, North Bridge Venture Partners (top left photo) including (photo center) Erika Angle, CEO, Co-founder, Counterpoint Health Solutions; (top right) Roger Marino, Co-founder EMC; (lower right) Elias Torres, VP of Engineering, Hubspot; and (lower left) Rene Reinsberg, GM/VP Product, GoDaddy, former CEO/Co-Founder at Locu.
+- A Start6 panel company formation, culture, and hiring was moderated by Michael Skok, general partner, North Bridge Venture Partners (top left photo).
+Panelists included (photo center) Erika Angle, CEO and co-founder, Counterpoint Health Solutions; (top right) Roger Marino, co-founder of EMC; (lower right) Elias Torres, vice president of engineering at Hubspot; and (lower left) Rene Reinsberg, general manager and vice president of product at GoDaddy and co-founder and former CEO at Locu.

-- Nanxi Liu, Founder and CEO, Enplug, discussed building a team.
+- Nanxi Liu, founder and CEO of Enplug, discussed building a team.

-- Funding Strategies panel moderated by Siva Narendra, (top left) Co-Founder, CEO of Tyfone, Inc. Members of the panel (clockwise from top right) included Arthur Fox, Creator of Royalty-based investment methodology; Director Eureka Partners I, LLC; Bril Flint, (lower left) Supply Chain Officer, Neogenis Labs; Kush Gulati (bottom, center) Co-Founder, Cambridge Analog Technologies, CAT; and Stan Reiss, Partner, Matrix Partners.
+- A funding strategies panel was moderated by Siva Narendra (top left), co-founder and CEO of Tyfone, Inc. Members of the panel included (clockwise from top right) Arthur Fox, creator of royalty-based investment methodology, director Eureka Partners I, LLC; Bril Flint (lower left), supply chain officer of Neogenis Labs; Kush Gulati (bottom, center), co-founder of Cambridge Analog Technologies; and Stan Reiss, partner at Matrix Partners.